 At Willow Primary School, we are committed to enhancing languages and making links with international schools.

-So far, Kestrels class have been busy making new friends with children from the British International School of Boston, USA!!
-They are continuing to forge friendships with peers across the pond and have shared details of their hobbies, families and daily school life!
+Kestrels class had been busy making new friends with children from the British International School of Boston, USA!!
+They continued to forge friendships with peers across the pond and shared details of their hobbies, families and daily school life!

-Owls class have been investigating Thailand and have made some fantastic connections with children from the Harrow International School Bangkok!
-They have been learning about the different cultures, daily routines and have shared topic work!
+Owls class investigated Thailand and made some fantastic connections with children from the Harrow International School Bangkok!
+They learnt about the different cultures, daily routines and even shared their topic work!